 The truth is, starting at the bottom of your hair and working your way up releases tangles far quicker than the other way around.
 Not to mention, you can say goodbye to that horrific pulling action that not only rips at your hair but also actually hurts your scalp at the same time!

 Again, we know the wait might seem like a waste of time.
 However, it will make all the difference and save you so much time in the long run.
-Not to mention, your hair will be way healthier and breakage-free!
+Not to mention, your hair will feel way healthier and breakage-free!

 Of course, your Nubi shampoo and conditioner will have already set you up for a successful brush through thanks to its amazing smoothing action.
 It makes untangling your hair feel easier and silkier than ever before!